Thank you for subscribing

 Melbourne to Sydney: your ultimate road trip guide for the Hume Highway

-The main Melbourne-Sydney route is long, but it doesn’t have to be arduous, with plenty of fascinating towns, sights, and experiences to explore along the way.
+The main Melbourne-Sydney route via the Hume Highway might be long, but there are plenty of fascinating towns, sights, and experiences to rest at along the way.

 It’s one of the country’s oldest, longest and most-travelled roads.
 The mighty Hume Highway is a vital part of Australia’s transport infrastructure and has been so (in one form or another) since 1817.